AnIrishDuck/petrify/README.rst

     anirishduck/petrify

 The above command will expose a notebook on port 8888 with the necessary volume mounts for persisting the `work` directory.
-The above command will include a :code:`?token=<xxxxx>` query parameter you will need to authenticate with the server.
+The server will output a :code:`?token=<xxxxx>` query parameter you will need for authentication.

 .. _docker: https://docker.com